Heart Tests: When Do You Need Them? - Topic Overview

 Here's what experts say about common heart tests that are sometimes ordered when they're not needed:

 Routine electrocardiogram (EKG or ECG): You may see ads telling you that "screening" EKGs are a good way to protect your health.
 "Screening" means having a test when you don't have any symptoms.
-But even if you are a heart patient, a routine EKG just isn't needed as long as you have no new symptoms and you see your doctor several times a year.
+If you are healthy and have no symptoms of heart disease, you can say "no" to this test.
+And even if you are a heart patient, a routine EKG just isn't needed as long as you have no new symptoms and you see your doctor several times a year.

 Exercise EKG: If you're healthy and have no symptoms of heart disease, you can say "no" to this test, often called a stress test or treadmill test.
 In younger people who don't have symptoms of heart disease, an exercise EKG can actually cause needless worry.
 This is because it can show that you have heart problems when you really don't.